Vhaeraun - extensive info

 Dagger are now beginning to infiltrate coast cities all around the Sea

 of Fallen Stars.
-They like to take control of local thieving guilds and
+They like to take control of local thieving guilds

 fellowships behind the scenes, hire skilled human and humanoid agents,